 Coach Austin's team brought home the State Championship trophy in 2016.

 Boys' Soccer: Arty Smith

 Arty Smith has coached at Kent Denver for 15 years.
-Coach Smith and his teams brought home Kent Denver’s first-ever soccer championship in 2014 and repeated this feat in 2015, with this year’s team sporting an undefeated record.
+Coach Smith and his teams brought home Kent Denver’s first-ever soccer championship in 2014 and repeated this feat in both 2015 and 2016, with this year’s team and last year's sporting an undefeated record.